The Best Museums in Austin

 2313 Red River St.

-Located on the University of Texas campus, this presidential library tells the history of the United States’ 36th president, Lyndon Baines Johnson, as well as stories of his wife, the beloved Lady Bird Johnson.
+Located on the University of Texas campus, the presidential library tells the history of the United States’ 36th president, Lyndon Baines Johnson, as well as stories of his wife, the beloved Lady Bird Johnson.
 With millions of historical documents, iconic photographs, telephone tapes and more, guests can learn about these figures who made their mark on our country, and on Texas specifically.

 1830 Simond Ave.